timmbogner/Farm-Data-Relay-System/README.md

 Farm Data Relay System is an easy way to communicate with remote IOT devices without relying on WiFi or LoRaWAN.
 The system establishes a series of low-power, low-cost access points and repeaters that provide light-weight ESP-NOW and LoRa coverage to remote devices.
 The system can be used to exchange sensor readings or control messages in situations where it would be too difficult or energy-consuming to provide full WiFi/LoRaWAN coverage.
 While it was designed with farming in mind, FDRS can be especially useful in a classroom or research setting.

-Devices are classified into two types: **Gateways** and **User nodes**.
+Devices are classified into two types: **Gateways** and **User Nodes**.
 Gateways comprise the infrastructure of the network, moving data in pre-determined directions to provide coverage to all devices.
 User nodes allow the user to exchange data with the gateways.
 Each gateway is identified with an 8-bit physical hex address (MAC), while nodes use 16-bit integers to identify datapoints as they move through the system.

 If you are having fun with FDRS, **[please consider supporting me](https://www.buymeacoffee.com/TimmB)** so that I can spend more time building it.